It's Raining Fish!

 As we floated over the darker water, Seth Miles called out, "Look, dolphins!" and he pointed to our left.
 Indeed there were two dolphins swimming right beside our canoe!"
-I recognized the whistle and clicks of Jimmy and Kate.
+I recognized the whistles and clicks of Jimmy and Kate.

 "That's quite a full load you have there, Cattail," Kate observed.